telerik/winforms-docs/scheduler/end-user-functionality/editing-appointments-.md

 1. Exceptions to recurring appointments When you edit a single instance of a recurring appointment, you create an exception.
 This indicates that the appointment is still part of a recurring sequence, but that it differs in some details from the master recurring appointment.
 Exceptions can reflect any change to the appointment including its subject, time, duration, or any custom resources or attributes.

 ## Using In-place editors

 In-place editors provide a quick and easy way to edit a small number of the appointment's properties.
-There are three options for the behavior of the in-place editor:
+The end use can open the in-place editors by pressing the *F2* key.There are three options for the behavior of the in-place editor:

 * The in-place editor opens in the area of the appointment.By default this editor edits the Summary (subject) property of the appointment in which it is opened.

+#### Setting a Simple Editor

 {{source=..\SamplesCS\Scheduler\EndUserFunctionality\EditingAppointments.cs region=editorViewModeEditor}}
 {{source=..\SamplesVB\Scheduler\EndUserFunctionality\EditingAppointments.vb region=editorViewModeEditor}}